 In today’s social media engrossed world we are constantly bombarded with creative and breathtaking engagement ideas that inspire and strike our hearts with awe.
 No matter how one proposes to their loved one, one factor remains consistent: the diamond ring!
 But it may come as a surprise that it wasn’t always the token of choice.
-In fact, some traditions and cultures have had a long history of giving an engagement ring without the ever-presence of sparkling diamonds.
+In fact, some traditions and cultures have had a long history of giving an engagement rings without the ever-presence of sparkling diamonds.

 The Ancient Origins